microsoft/dicom-server/docs/concepts/dicom-cast.md

 ![Architecture](/docs/images/dicom-cast-architecture.png)

 1. **Poll for batch of changes**: DICOM Cast polls for any changes via [Change Feed](../concepts/change-feed.md), which captures any changes that occur in your Medical Imaging Server for DICOM.
 1. **Fetch corresponding FHIR&trade; resources, if any**: If any changes correspond to FHIR&trade; resources, DICOM Cast will fetch these changes.
-DICOM Cast synchronizes DICOM tags to the FHI&trade;R resource types *Patient* and *ImagingStudy*.
+DICOM Cast synchronizes DICOM tags to the FHIR&trade; resource types *Patient* and *ImagingStudy*.
 1. **Merge FHIR&trade; resources and PUT as a bundle in a transaction**: The FHIR&trade; resources corresponding the DICOM Cast captured changes will be merged.
 The FHIR&trade; resources will be PUT as a bundle in a transaction into your Azure API for FHIR server.
 1. **Persist state and process next batch**: DICOM Cast will then persist the current state to prepare for next batch of changes.